-The latest annual reports of the Barnsley Safeguarding Children Partnership and Barnsley Safeguarding Adults Board for 2019/2020 will be presented for Cabinet’s consideration at their next meeting on Wednesday 9 September.
+The latest annual reports of the Barnsley Safeguarding Children Partnership (BSCP) and Barnsley Safeguarding Adults Board for 2020/2021 have been presented to Cabinet at their meeting today.

-As in previous years, both reports outline the progress and achievements made by each board in accordance with their statutory role, along with the key actions and objectives to be implemented as part of their business planning.
+Both reports outline the progress and achievements in the previous year.
+They also cover key actions and objectives to be implemented as part of their business planning.

 Among the highlights of the Barnsley Safeguarding Children Partnership annual report are:

 - BSCP partners kept vulnerable children safe from harm during the pandemic.
 They made sure they were, and are, seen regularly by professionals.

 - Good promotion of safe sleep messages and ICON to raise awareness of the risks of sudden death and harm to infants.
 ICON stands for Infant crying is normal, Comforting methods can help, It's OK to walk away, Never, ever shake a baby.